 Soak a cotton pad in rubbing alcohol and rub each nail well.
 You’re done!
 You don’t have to wait for it to dry and you can touch anything without ruining your manicure.
 This is why I love gel polish!!

-- You are not going to be perfect at doing gel nails the first time!
+- You are not going to be perfect at doing gel nails at home the first time!
 Practice makes perfect.
 Be patient and let yourself learn by doing it many times.

 - Your nails may peel quickly the first few times because, again, you are not going to be perfect at this right from the start.
 Remember, I quit and didn’t do it for 3 years because I thought I wasn’t cut out for it!
 With the tools above and practice, you will be an at home gel nail queen in no time.

-If you love this post, you will also love these posts:
+If you love this gel nails at home tutorial, you will also love these posts: